RicSala/react-onboard-tour/docs/getting-started/installation.md

 If you see hydration errors in Next.js:

-1. Ensure components using @tinystack/touring are marked with `'use client'`
+1. Ensure components using Tourista are marked with `'use client'`
 2. Wrap dynamic content in a client-only boundary if needed

 ### TypeScript Errors